yl8976/cis120notes/Notes.md

   }
 }
 ```

+Some notes about arrays:
-- Make sure you don't use aliases when storing objects inside arrays!
+  - Make sure you don't use aliases when storing objects inside arrays.
+  - The array length is _never_ mutable.
+  - The array's elements are _always_ mutable.

 ## Chapter 22 - The Java ASM
+### Differences between the OCaml and Java ASMs
+- Almost everything, including variables stored on the _stack_, is **mutable**.
+- _Heap_ values include **only arrays and objects**.
+Java does **not** include lists, options, tuples, other datatypes, records or first-class functions.
+- Java includes a special reference called `null`.
+- Method bodies are stored in an auxiliary component called a class table.

+### The Java ASM
+- Only the name of the class and field members are part of the heap; the constructors and methods are stored in the class table.
+- Mutable fields are indicated by **bolded boxes**.

 ## Chapter 23 - Subtyping, Extension and Inheritance